LaunchCodeEducation/csharp-web-dev-curriculum/content/orm-part-1/reading/orm-intro/index.md

 **Object-Relational Mapping** or **ORM** is a technique for converting data between C# objects and relational databases.
 ORM converts data between two incompatible type systems (C# and MySQL), such that each model class becomes a _table_ in our database and each instance a _row_ of the table.

 To make ORM work in our C# applications, we need an **object-relational mapper** to convert between C# and MySQL.
-When we create a new model class and configure it to be stored in a database, a mapper creates a MySQL query to make the corresponding table.
+When we create and configure a new model class to be stored in a database, a mapper creates a MySQL query to make the corresponding table.

 {{% notice blue "Example" "rocket" %}}

 Let's think about this in `CodingEvents`.

-In CodingEvents, we have the `Events` class that contains the following properities:
+In CodingEvents, we have the `Events` class that contains the following properties:
 - `Id`
 - `Name`
 - `Description`